ThePoetics/sd-rules/README.md

 long out of print.
 Section 1.1.1 of the final result (Outline.pdf) directly addresses the value of these commercial properties.

+The "Mortal Maniuplations" document represents the full and complete rules for the *Influences* Background used by the game.
+"Crimson Terrors" is the unfinished rules for the Disciplines of Thaumaturgy and Necromancy.

 These files have been uploaded to github for posterity and in honor of the large amount of creative, technical, and collaborative labor put into creating them.